 Sample information and consent form

 This form suitable for community members engaged in a cultural development project and responding in extended interview or focus group.
-Evaluation consent form (sample)
+Evaluation-consent-form-sample

 Methods for gathering data to answer these questions will be determined by factors including the type, size, timing and location of the activity; time, location, resources available for evaluation and the skill of the evaluators.
 Options include:

-- Surveys can provide the quickest and easiest method for gathering data from a large number of people.
-Surveys might be particularly useful when participant numbers are large, such as at a festival or other large cultural activity; when the opportunity to speak to participants is restricted, such as the short time between when they come out of a performance and exit the theatre; when a large sample of responses is preferred; and/or when contact information, particularly email addresses are available and the option to invite written responses is possible.
-However, surveys can be limited in that they are only likely to enable gathering of quick and simple responses.
+- Questionnaires can provide the quickest and easiest method for gathering data from a large number of people.
+Questionnaires might be particularly useful when participant numbers are large, such as at a festival or other large cultural activity; when the opportunity to speak to participants is restricted, such as the short time between when they come out of a performance and exit the theatre; when a large sample of responses is preferred; and/or when contact information, particularly email addresses are available and the option to invite written responses is possible.
+However, questionnaires can be limited in that they are only likely to enable gathering of quick and simple responses.
 If the survey is administered immediately after people have had the experience (as in a theatre or gallery foyer, festival gates), they may not yet have had time to think through the impact the event has had on them.
 This means that the capturing of the complexity of people’s thoughts and ideas is limited as is information about what might have caused or led people to respond as they have (causal factors or processes leading to outcomes).

-- Sample survey form: Wonderland Shire’s Portwenn music festival audience survey
+- Sample survey form: Wonderland-Shirs-music-festival-audience-survey

 - Interviews might be most suitable when the number of participants it is important to speak to is not very large and participants can be accessed in person or via phone, by skype or other technology; and when more detailed information is sought than a numerical measure of outcomes.